 1990: Brett Hull reaches 100 points in a season for the first time in his NHL career with two goals and two assists for the St. Louis Blues in a 5-4 win against the visiting Islanders.
 Brett and Bobby Hull become the first father and son to have 100 points in one season.

 1992: Gretzky extends his own NHL record for consecutive 100-point seasons with an assist for the Los Angeles Kings in a 4-1 win against the Philadelphia Flyers at the Forum in Inglewood, California.
 It's the 13th straight 100-point season for Gretzky.

 2004: Teppo Numminen of the Dallas Stars becomes the NHL's all-time leader in games played by a defenseman born in Europe.
 Numminen appears in his 1,149th game, one more than Hockey Hall of Famer Borje Salming, when he takes the ice for a 4-2 victory against the visiting Columbus Blue Jackets.
-It comes exactly two years after Numminen plays his 1,000th NHL game, becoming the first player in the histoiry of the Phoenix Coyotes franchise to do so, in a 2-1 win against Columbus.
+It comes exactly two years after Numminen plays his 1,000th NHL game, becoming the first player in the history of the Winnipeg Jets/Phoenix Coyotes franchise to do so, in a 2-1 win against Columbus.

 2018: Alex Ovechkin reaches the 40-goal mark for the ninth season but does it outdoors for the first time.
 Goal No. 40 comes in the Washington Capitals' 5-2 win against the Toronto Maple Leafs at Navy-Marine Corps Stadium in Annapolis, Maryland, as part of the NHL Stadium Series.
 He becomes the sixth player in NHL history with at least nine 40-goal seasons.
 Teammates Nicklas Backstrom, Evgeny Kuznetsov and John Carlson each scores a goal and has two assists.